This story discusses an incredibly rare situation of self-preservation. Self-preservation is an instinct given at birth to human and animals.

 The 2 were escorted to the basement where Nicole Fisher was being held.
 When Lowry returned, the men began to beat up Matt and accusing him of raping Kora.
 Kora took Shane upstairs.
 Shane asked Kora if he could leave because he doesn’t know what this is about.
 Kora said No.

-A man named Joseph Krahn (34 years old) was called to participate in the situation.
-Krahn got a ride from a man named Richard Folsom (26 years old) who waited outside because Krahn said he would be right back out.
+A man named Joseph Krahn (34) was called to participate in the situation.
+Krahn got a ride from a man named Richard Folsom (26) who waited outside because Krahn said he would be right back out.

 They brought Matt up from the basement and he was beaten up really bad.
 They sat him next to Shane.
 Then Krahn arrived with a tarp under his arm and Kora, Lowry, Flowers, and Krahn went to the kitchen to discuss killing Matt.